Courage doesn’t always roar. Sometimes courage is the quiet voice at the end of the day saying ‘I will try again tomorrow.’

-On a more intimate level, most of us are feeling utterly fried by the ongoing grind of coping with COVID-19.
-For so many it’s taking a tremendous toll on families, relationships, finances, housing, and employment.
-Not to mention our physical and mental health.
+On a more intimate level, most of us are feeling utterly fried by the ongoing grind of coping with COVID.
+The toll on families, relationships, finances, housing, and employment is incalculable, not to mention our physical and mental health.

 This week’s card suggests that when something really counts, defeat is not an option.
-And yet, there are also times when it is necessary to step back and assess our position (and tend to our wounds).
+And yet, there are also times when it is necessary to stop and assess our position (and tend to our wounds).

 How might you step back this week, reduce some of the stress, and refresh your vitality and creativity?

 Is it true that (besides going out into the public) you must always be vigilant and never lower your guard?
 What is this underlying attitude of anxiety costing you?